-You get a pretty well built, well-designed and easily navigable LCD display with the JLL R200.
-This will give you all the data you would usually expect- distance travelled, revs performed, calories burned, and so forth- in an accessibly format.
+You get a pretty well-built, well-designed and easily navigable LCD display with the JLL R200.
+This will give you all the data you would usually expect – distance travelled, revs performed, calories burned, and so forth – in an accessibe format.
 Digits are a little on the small side, but this is a relatively minor gripe.

 It’s also a very quiet machine.
 Considering you’ll likely be using this at home, this is a big plus.
-You’ll be able to hear your music or the TV over it and you won’t be annoying the rest of the family as you use it.
+You’ll be able to hear your music or the TV over it and you won’t be annoying your fellow habitants as you use it.
 The movement flows, the flywheel is smooth and the whole ride is very secure and fluid.

-All in all, the JLL R200 is a fantastic cheap rowing machine, especially for the price.
-To use a better word – it’s affordable rather than cheap, gives you everything you need for a comfortable, challenging workout, and doesn’t intrude as much as some of its competitors.
+All in all, the JLL R200 is a fantastic value rowing machine, especially for the price.
+It gives you everything you need for a comfortable, challenging workout, and doesn’t intrude as much as some of its competitors.

-The R600 is ProForm’s entry level rowing machine.
-They make and sell a much wider range, meaning that they’re experts at making a good machine, no matter the cost, however.
+The R600 is ProForm’s entry-level rowing machine.
+They make and sell a much wider range, meaning that they’re experts at making a good machine, no matter the cost.
 Though the R600 is generally more expensive than the JLL R200 – justifying the latter’s place at the top of this list – there is good reason for this.